yashpatwa60/Tkinter-Bot/README.md

 ___
 ```
-Note : Suggestions are not based on machine learning , they are randomly thrown manually by the user.
+Note : Suggestions are not based on machine learning , they are thrown manually by the user.
 you can add suggestions by making a list and passing it to suggestion function.
 ```